 The repercussions of cheating

-For those who get caught fiddling the books, the penalties can be severe.
+For those who get caught fiddling with the books, the penalties can be severe.
 Cheating on taxes is a criminal offence punishable by fines equal to several times the amount of tax owing, plus the tax, plus the interest, and possibly even criminal prosecution.

 And, contrary to popular belief, there’s no time limit for the CRA to prosecute you for cheating or filing late.
 It’s never too late to be brought up on tax misdemeanors from years ago.